top of page

 😄 Don’t Forget the Fun Part

-Gardening isn’t just about productivity — it’s about joy.
+Gardening isn’t just about productivity — it’s about joy!
+Here are some fun ideas to keep your spirits high:

 • Start a 2026 garden journal